-Professional Development opportunities in the arts abound for UMD students.
+Artistic Development opportunities in the arts abound for UMD students.
 The Artist Partner Program offers master classes, composer readings and interdisciplinary workshops all year long with artists from around the world who provide a spark of inspiration enabling students to continue on the path to excellence.

 Small Business/Big Art: The business of being an artist is rapidly changing.
 Small Business/Big Art is a series of moderated conversations with students and entrepreneurial artists in casual settings that reveal the new and changing ways artists create business models that sustain them both operationally and artistically.

 Concerts in Close Quarters are intimate, unplugged and low-tech performances that happen in residence halls with artists from the Visiting Artist Series.
 Students and artists connect through art, food and shared experiences that help transform the UMD living experience.

 DeanTalks, facilitated by Bonnie Thornton Dill, Dean of the College of Arts & Humanities, give students an in-depth look at what inspires artists to create their work, and how their dedication and passion drives them forward.
 Students enjoy a family-style meal with culturally specific cuisine.

 Master Classes: The Artist Partner Program offers opportunities for student artists in the School of Music and the School of Theatre, Dance, and Performance Studies to get personal instruction from some of the best in their field.
 Taught by visiting artists, master classes provide that spark of inspiration to continue on the path to artistic excellence.

 Composition Readings: Not only do we support the creation and development of new work, but we nurture and support young creative talent.
 School of Music student composers benefit by the coaching, recording and performance of their new compositions with our visiting artists.